peterdalle/mediacommtools/README.md

 # Tools for media and communication research

-A list of digital tools and resources for journalism, media and communication research.
+A list of digital tools and resources for journalism, media and communication research, and computational social science.

 Updated now and then.
+Add your own links via a pull request or [@peterdalle](https://twitter.com/peterdalle).

 ## Find datasets